fedosejev/react.tips/data/checkboxes-in-react/content.md

 const items = [
   'One',
   'Two',
-  'Three'
+  'Three',
 ];
 </code>
 </pre>
 <figcaption class="figure-caption">Code snippet 5.
-Application.jsx</figcaption>
+Application.js</figcaption>
 </figure>

 `['One', 'Two', 'Three']` - these are labels for our checkboxes.
 This array represents data that will dictate how many checkboxes we need to render and what their labels will be.
 For the purpose of this tutorial, we declare this data in our React component file, but in a real world web application this data can be received from a server or imported from another file.